phasza/ttypos/README.md

-ttyPos driver for PAX bank pinpads
+# ttyPos driver for PAX bank pinpads
-===

-This version 3.03 modified to run on modern kernels
+Fork of alex-eri/ttypos to patch if for Linux kernel >6.1

 To build localy